paoloposso/z-account-api/README.md

 # z-account-api

+## Running the Api with docker-compose

 The docker-compose file contains the database and api implementations.
 With docker-compose installed, simply run the following command.

 ``docker-compose up -d``

+The API will be started on port 3000.

+## Running the Api

+If docker-compose is not installed.
-Or run ``npm start`` to start the API.
-This mode of execution requires the mongodb previously installed.
+This mode of execution requires mongodb previously installed and running on port 27017.

+Run ``npm start`` to start the API.

-In both ways, the API will be started on port 3000.
+The API will be started on port 3000.

 ## Unit tests